Unit I. Human Geography: Its Nature and Perspectives (5-10%)

 Make sure to check out the:

-These types of Maps are often tested on MCQs (Multiple Choice Questions) from this unit!
+These types of Maps are often tested on MCQs (Multiple Choice Questions)

 1. Geography as a field of inquiry